 - Vapor Density – heavier than air (1.19 compared to 1.0 for air).

-- Solubility – Dissolves in water, oil, sludge, emulsions, well fluids and molten sulphur
+- Solubility – Dissolves in water, oil, sludge, emulsions, well fluids, and molten sulfur

 - Hazardous Characteristics – Corrosive